julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 Bread and honey were given to ancestors to “open the roads” for a child to come.
 Infertility was often traced to ancestral imbalance, not physical biology.

+### Menstrual Blood Magic

+Offering menstrual blood to the earth is one of the oldest acts of witchcraft—an intimate pact between your body and the land.
+Whether you’re seeking to encourage conception or simply honor the raw creative force that flows through you, work in rhythm with the moon.
+Learn how to do the ritual here: **[Menstrual Blood Offering](/fertility-rituals-menstrual-magic/)**.

 ### **The Womb-Candle Practice**
 Candles carved with symbols of spirals, seeds, or animals were burned over seven waxing nights.
 The flame was believed to pull spirit into matter—life into flesh.